 The jab is an amazing form of contraception, but it doesn’t protect you from STIs.
 Condoms are the only way to protect yourself from STIs.

-The jab works really well only if you get it on time every 12 weeks.
+The jab works really well if you get it on time every 12 weeks.
 If you get your next jab within the 12-week window, you won’t need to use contraception in between jabs.
+If you are a little late at getting your jab, you will just need to use another form of contraception up until the first week after your next jab.

 You can get your next jab as early as 10 weeks after your last.

-You can stop getting the jab at any time you decide that it is no longer for you, whatever that reason may be.
+You can stop getting the jab at any time you decide that it is no longer for you.

 If your current jab hasn’t reached week 13, then it will still work.
 But after week 13 it will gradually stop working.
 The hormones from the injection will slowly leave your body.
 It may take weeks or even months for your period to return to normal.